cedvdb/phone_form_field/README.md

 * valid fixed line number : `PhoneValidator.validFixedLine`
 * valid type : `PhoneValidator.validType`
 * valid country : `PhoneValidator.validCountry`
-* none : `PhoneValidator.none` (this can be used to disable default invalid validator)
+* none : `PhoneValidator.none` (this can be used to disable default valid validator)

 ### Validators details

 * Each validator has an optional `errorText` property to override built-in translated text
-* Most of them have an optional `allowEmpty` (default is true) preventing to flag an empty field as invalid.
+* Most of them have an optional `allowEmpty` (default is true) preventing to flag an empty field as valid.
 Consider using a composed validator with a first `PhoneValidator.required` when a different text is needed for empty field.

 ### Composing validators